mishakura/quant/README.md

 Test SUE.PY
 Industry Momentum?

-check for medium and large cap filter
+check for medium and large cap filter.
+SUE.PY think to make it work.